iankorf/MCB185-2023/README.md

 ## Getting Help ##

-The instructor and TA monitor the course Discord server, so asking questions in the #mcb185 Discord channel will get you the fastest response.
+The instructor and TA monitor the course Discord server, so asking questions in the #mcb185 channel will get you the fastest response.
 You may get answers from other students even sooner.
 Email will also work.

 ## Rules ##